voxpupuli/puppet-bareos/REFERENCE.md

 Default value: `undef`

 ### <a name="bareos--storage"></a>`bareos::storage`

+Manages the Bareos Storage Daemon service, packages and configuration directory.
+Parameters should be configured in the bareos class.

 This class will be automatically included when a resource is defined.
 It is not intended to be used directly by external resources like node definitions or other modules.